gravitational/teleport/rfd/00xx-snowflake-support.md

 ### Database access support

-`tsh db login` should export a user private key in PCKS8 format (that's the only format supported by `snowsql` and some SDKs).
+`tsh db login` should export the user private key currently stored for example in `~/.tsh/keys/proxy.example.com/alice` in PCKS8 format (that's the only format supported by `snowsql` and some SDKs).
 That key should be used to sign a "Teleport JWT".
 Client then should send the request with generated JWT to authenticate with Snowflake.
 Teleport can intercept HTTP communication between a client and the Snowflake.
 The first request send by the client should be to the `/session/v1/login-request` endpoint which contains all login information as username, JWT.